ersohnstyne/neverball-docs/Entities.md

 ## info_camp

 The *info_camp* entity defines a switch.
 A switch's behavior is similar to a teleporter.
+Place the switch onto the electricity.

 Key       | Description
 ----------|------------